 • Younger youth groups may be allowed to assist with select special events or projects providing the group is accompanied and supervised by adults.

-• Volunteers 18 years of age and older will be subject to a background check if placed in ongoing volunteer work positions and if applicable, a drug screening.
+• Volunteers 18 years of age and older will be subject to a background check if placed in ongoing volunteer work positions or if placed in some classes or programs working with young children.

 • Volunteers working one-time special events or projects will not be given background checks.